 - 8. Mark the Overwrite primary stream checkbox if you want these stream settings to replace the existing primary stream settings on every camera selected.
 Leave the Overwrite primary stream checkbox unmarked if you simply want to add this as a new stream option for each of the selected cameras.
-(Orchid Core VMS will not record from this new stream.) - Once your selections are complete, click the Copy button to send the stream settings to the selected cameras.
+(Orchid Core VMS will not record from this new stream.) - !MPORTANT: If you are copying a Secondary stream, leave the Overwrite primary stream checkbox unmarked.
+The copied stream will be added to each of the selected cameras as an inactive stream.
+You may then reassign the stream as a Primary or Secondary (active) stream. - Once your selections are complete, click the Copy button to send the stream settings to the selected cameras.
 It may take a few minutes for the settings to change based on the number and type of cameras being updated. - 10.
 When the copy process is complete, click the Done button.